How scenario planning helps you take control in uncertainty

 1. Choose key uncertainties

-The possibilities of what can impact your business are endless.
+The possible scenarios that can impact your business are endless.
 There’s no way to predict them all, or plan for every scenario either.
-Avoid analysis paralysis by focusing on a few key possibilities that are likely to occur and/or have the biggest potential impact.
+Avoid scenario analysis overwhelm by focusing on a few key possibilities that are likely to occur and/or have the biggest potential impact.

 2. Be open to the future